How do I monitor progress of students completing the evaluations, other than from the email that is sent to me?

-- If you feel comfortable, provide an incentive.
+- Add it as an assignment to your syllabus.
+If you feel comfortable, provide an incentive.

 - Schedule a class in a computer lab so that class time can be used to complete the survey.

-Why is it important to try to take steps to increase response rates of my evaluations?
+Why is it important to take steps to increase response rates of my evaluations?

 With the previous paper and pencil method of course evaluations, students were a captive audience.
 As long as class attendance was good on the day the evaluation was distributed, faculty could ensure high completion rates.
 With the new process, students have more freedom and as such, completion rates may not be as high and faculty may not receive the feedback they want or need.
-Because of this, SmartEvals provides us with some good tips on how to increase response rates, and we pass these tips along to the faculty through emails and documents like this.
+Because of this, SmartEvals provides us with useful tips on how to increase response rates.
+The QR code option is one example.

 Some colleges and universities make evaluations mandatory.
 Why doesn’t Bergen?

 Often times, those colleges or universities that make it mandatory must create some penalty for not completing the survey (i.e., students are prohibited from obtaining their grades or from registering for the next semester).
 Rather than making the process a pejorative one, we prefer to encourage a culture of cooperation whereby students understand that it their duty and responsibility to complete the course evaluations.

 What about students who stop attending classes?
 Will they have access to the on-line evaluations?